netzherpes/kim1-emulator/README.md

 # Linux terminal KIM-1 Emulator

-just a little mod to have more characters emulated the Display mode does not use a new line, just updates the existing
+**just a little mod to have more characters emulated <br>
+the Display mode does not use a new line, just updates the existing**

 This is an emulator for the MOS KIM-1 6502 computer.